 One week, people!

-And here’s what parents of multiples (and frankly, multiple kids) everywhere will understand: when your kids get ill, life just isn’t fun.
+And here’s what parents of multiples (and frankly, parents of multiple kids) everywhere will understand: when your kids get ill, life just isn’t fun.
 Case-in-point: at my oldest daughter’s birthday party last weekend—which I of course planned for months and we were all super excited about—one of the twins began puking 15 minutes in, and I had to rush her out of there and back home to a “safe” puking-zone free of 20 little kids.
 Did I see the vomit coming??
 Not at all.
 I never would have brought her!